North Dakota went big for Trump. Now many farmers say they face an uncertain future

 "The fact that we're here as a year-round supplier just helps alleviate the risk," McBee says, adding it could help shield the area if there's another prolonged trade war.

 Some of the soybeans are processed into oil for biodiesel but most end up as hog feed.
-And because everything in modern agriculture is globally connected, a lot of the feed made at the plant is still for export to China or Canada.
+And because everything in modern agriculture is globally connected, a lot of the feed made at the plant is still for export.

 North Dakota went big for Trump, but could stand to lose if the tariff battle persists